skondakov/marias-fast-api.databreathe.com/README.md

 * **Recreate local DB:** Call `docker-compose down -v` and after it's finished, call `docker-compose up -d api-server` from the root of your project's working dir.
 * **How to get into a docker container?:** Sometimes you need to connect to the container to do some job directly.
-In order to do this you must first execute `docker-compose ps` to see all currently running containers, and then execute `docker exec -it <container name> bash`.
+In order to do this you must first execute `docker ps` to see all currently running containers, and then execute `docker exec -it <container name> bash`.
 To exit you must simply type `exit`, followed by enter.
 * **How to rebuild a docker container?:** It is a good practice to rebuild the docker containers you use to make sure you always work with the same environment as everywhere else.
 You can do this with `docker-compose build --no-cache <container name i.e. api-server>`
+* **How to run the unit tests?:** In order to run the unit tests you would need to run the database docker container first.
+  You can do this by running `docker-compose up -d mariadb`.
+Then you have to run `pytest test_api.py` from the project's root dir in order to run the unit tests.